L3G5ND/Vision/README.md

 </div>

 # About
-This is the first release of Vision.
+An easy to use UI library for Roblox Lua.
 Currently there is no documentation.
 This project was designed for personal use, though was made public for anyone to use.

 # Motivation
 I made this project to compensate with Roact.